-The Pupil Placement section deals with all applications for pre-school, and deals with applications for the August primary one (P1) and secondary one (S1) intakes.
+The Pupil Placement section deals with all applications for pre-school and wraparound, and deals with applications for the August primary one (P1) and secondary one (S1) intakes.
 Schools deal with applications for other stages and for P1 and S1 after the pupils start school.
-To apply for a school or pre-school place you must fill in an application form.
+To apply for a school, pre-school or wraparound place you must fill in an application form.
 You can get application forms from schools, nursery schools, libraries, Council Information Service Offices and from the Pupil Placement Section.